nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

   1. Other incorrect add commands to try: `add`, `add student id/E012345a n/John Doe e/johnd@u.nus.edu`, `...` (where `E012345a` is an invalid student ID)<br>
      Expected: Similar to previous.

-  1. The above test cases can be repeated with the other entities and also by using their shorthand forms.<br>
+  1. The above test cases can be repeated with the other entities (and their respective parameters) and also by using their shorthand forms.<br>
      Examples: `add s id/E0123456 n/John Doe e/johnd@u.nus.edu`, `add m n/Software Engineering Project c/CS2103T a/21S1`, `add c id/T13 t/tutorial m/1`, `add a n/Test m/1`.

 ### Listing and filtering entities